rjsf-team/react-jsonschema-form/README.md

 - `schema`: The JSONSchema subschema object for this field;
 - `value`: The current value for this field;
-- `defaultValue`: The default value for this field;
 - `required`: The required status of this field;
 - `onChange`: The value change event handler; call it with the new value everytime it changes;
 - `placeholder`: The placeholder value, if any;